 The main direction of meditative training consists in the development of the spiritual heart.

-In this educational process, significant attention should be given to studying ecology and psychology, as well as to learning the basics of medicine and principles of maintaining good health.
+In this educational process, significant attention should be given to studying ecology and psychology, as well as to learning the basics of medicine and the principles of maintaining good health.

 On the true spiritual Path there can be no perversions like "mortification of the flesh" through renunciation of basic hygiene and medicine, exhaustive fasting, wearing chains, or self-mutilation.

-The monastic status is incompatible with craving for material wealth, all kinds of selfishness, violence, aggressiveness, falsehood, feeling of self-importance, egoistic sexuality, or the ability to be angry, envious, jealous, gloomy.
+The monastic status is incompatible with craving for material wealth, all kinds of selfishness, violence, aggressiveness, falsehood, feeling of self-importance, egoistic sexuality, or the ability to be angry, envious, jealous, or gloomy.

-A monk or nun should value the time given to him or her by God for self-development in the physical body.
+A monk or nun should value the time given to him or her by God for self-development in the material body.
 And he or she must not get distracted by pursuing earthly pleasures.
 He or she eats healthy and therefore tasty food not for the sake of pleasure, but in order to obtain energy necessary for self-development and for service.

 * * *